Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 More Than Just Garages: Upgrading Your Whole Home

-The polyaspartic vs epoxy floor coating debate is most common for garages, but the benefits of polyaspartic are perfect for your entire property.
+The polyaspartic vs. epoxy floor coating debate is most common in garages, but the benefits of polyaspartic extend to your entire property.
 Because it's 100% UV stable, it’s the only product we trust for outdoor spaces.

 Promotion: Get 30% Off Your First Installation!

-We are so confident that you will love your new polyaspartic floor that we want to make the decision easy for you.
+We are so confident that you will love the new polyaspartic floor that we want to make the decision easy for you.

 For a limited time, we're making the polyaspartic vs epoxy floor coating choice even clearer.
 All first-time customers are eligible for a 30% DISCOUNT on their complete installation.